Marikina: Public transport and road networks

 Public transportation within the city, like in most of the urban areas in the Philippines, is facilitated mostly using jeepneys and buses.
 Tricycles and pedicabs give access to more secluded areas, while taxicabs and a carpooling transport system are available throughout the city.
 FX taxis have begun to compete directly with jeepneys on major roads while UV Express transport services are also available in selected terminals.
-BFCT East Metro Transport Terminal located in Marikina–Infanta Highway-C-5 Interchange near SM Marikina is a major public transport terminal east of Metro Manila.
+BFCT East Metro Transport Terminal, located in Marikina–Infanta Highway-C-5 Interchange near SM Marikina, is a major public transport terminal east of Metro Manila.
 It is a part of decongesting the traffic in Metro Manila and other neighboring areas that offer interisland bus service destinations.

 In the early 2000s, Marikina became one of the pioneers in promoting a "bicycle-friendly" city by building bike lanes along major roads and city streets.
 The local government constructed a 66-kilometer network of bikeways to help reduce air pollution, greenhouse gas emissions, fuel consumption, and traffic congestion in the city.
 The bikeways project provides an estimated annual savings of 250 tons/km of carbon dioxide, 0.02 tons of particulate matter, and 0.13 tons of NOx.
 The World Health Organization awarded the project in 2008 in the category of climate change and health.
 In 2012, the longest bike lane during that time was opened along the stretch of the Marikina–Infanta Highway.

 In January 2016, the city government of Marikina invented the "AMV" or "Adaptive Mobile Vehicle" for PWDs or Persons with Disabilities and Senior Citizens.
-The "AMV" is a wheelchair vehicle or can put a wheelchair inside.
+The "AMV" is a wheelchair vehicle that can put a wheelchair.
 The local government of Marikina wants to be a "friendly city" for the Senior Citizens.

 Marikina River is the main waterway in Marikina and is used by local fisherfolk as a mode of river transport.
 River ferry terminals are still not operational in the city due to the threat of overflowing water in the river during heavy downpours or typhoon season.